Robust and Accurate Superquadric Recovery: a Probabilistic Approach: Related work

 \subsection{Superquadric Recovery}

 The single superquadric recovery plays an important role in all superquadric recovery problems.
 In the previous works\cite{Bajcsy1987ICCV, solina1990recovery, GrossICCV88, superquadrics_num_stable, hu1995robust}, it is formulated as a LSQ problem and solved with the Levenberg-Marquardt (LM) algorithm\cite{levenberg1944method}.
+Recently, researchers have also explored the possibility of deep learning approaches\cite{Oblak_access, sirceljsegmentation}.
 Solina \etal. \cite{Bajcsy1987ICCV, solina1990recovery} propose a cost function based on the implicit function of superquadrics.
 Gross \etal. \cite{GrossICCV88} modifies the cost function with the radial distance between points and the superquadric surface.
 In \cite{vanDop98CVPR, hu1995robust}, the robustness of the algorithms is investigated, and outliers are randomly rejected by a customized heuristic function.
 All the above methods suffer from numerical instability when either $\epsilon_1$ or $\epsilon_2$ approaches 0.
 As a consequence, they compromise by constraining the lower bounds of $\epsilon_1$ and $\epsilon_2$ to 0.1, resulting in less accuracy when modeling shapes with sharp edges, \textit{e.g.}, cuboids and cylinders.
 Recently, this problem is revisited and solved by approximating the implicit function with an auxiliary function in the unstable region\cite{superquadrics_num_stable}.
-Also in \cite{superquadrics_num_stable}, the authors point out that the methods are sensitive to the initialization, and suggest to try 3 different initial guesses obtained by performing the Principle Component Analysis (PCA) to the point cloud.
+Also in \cite{superquadrics_num_stable}, the authors point out that the methods are sensitive to the initialization, and suggest to try 3 different initial guesses obtained by performing the Principal Component Analysis (PCA) to the point cloud.
 However, all the methods are still subject to local optima, especially when the point cloud is partially sampled on the object surface.

-For the multi-superquadrics recovery, Leonardis \cite{leonardis1997superquadrics} and Chevalier \etal.\cite{chevalier2003segmentation} try to interpret complex objects with multiple superquadrics by first segmenting the point cloud into parts and fitting a superquadric to each of them.
+For the multi-superquadrics recovery, Leonardis \cite{leonardis1997superquadrics} Borges \cite{BORGES1997655}, and Chevalier \etal.\cite{chevalier2003segmentation} try to interpret complex objects with multiple superquadrics by first segmenting the point cloud into parts and fitting a superquadric to each of them.
 In contrast, our multi-superquadrics recovery extension works in a hierarchical way.
 Other than a multi-superquadrics representation, we can also obtain the hierarchical relationships among the superquadrics (Fig. \ref{fig:hierarchical}).